fsprojects/fantomas/docs/docs/contributors/Traverse.md

 ---
 # Fantomas.Core overview (2)

-Once the `Context` is constructed, we can traverse the syntax tree to capture all the `WriterEvent`s.
+Once the `Oak` and populated with all the found trivia, we can traverse the `Oak` to capture all the `WriterEvent`s.

 <div class="mermaid text-center">
 graph TD
-    A[Prepare Context] --> B
+    A[Transform source code to tree] --> B
-    B[Print AST with Context] --> C[Formatted code]
+    B[Traverse Oak to get formatted code] --> C[Formatted code]
     style B stroke:#338CBB,stroke-width:2px
  </div>

-We enter the module of `CodePrinter` and try and reconstruct the code based on the given configuration.
+We enter the module of `CodePrinter2` and try and reconstruct the code based on the given configuration.

 ## WriterEvents and WriterModel